 If coming from Amsterdam, you will need to first transit at Amsterdam Schipol Airport and take the #361 bus in the direction of Lisse.
-There is a bus that runs directly from the airport, the Keukenhof Express, but at the time of writing, there were no signs of that service operating in 2023.
+There is a bus that runs directly from the airport, the Keukenhof Express and you can purchase tickets that also include entry into Keukenhof too.

 By Car: For €6 there is a parking lot available at Keukenhof Gardens.
 Tickets for parking can be purchased on the Keukenhof website when purchasing tickets.

-There are special events that visitors can partake in, such as helping decorate the floats on the Thursday 20th and Friday the 21st of April.
-On Friday 21st April during the evening at 9 pm, there is an illuminated float parade through the town of Noordwijk and is not to be missed.
+There are special events that visitors can partake in, such as helping decorate the floats on Thursday 17th and Friday the 19th of April.
+On Friday 19th April during the evening at 9 pm, there is an illuminated float parade through the town of Noordwijk and is not to be missed.

-And if you managed to miss the parade, on Sunday 23rd you can visit the city of Haarlem and view the flower floats.
-Expect beer, delicious Dutch snacks at this wonderful tulip festival.
+And if you managed to miss the parade, on Sunday 21st you can visit the city of Haarlem and view the flower floats.
+Expect beer, and delicious Dutch snacks at this wonderful tulip festival.